 You must give evidence of English language proficiency through one of the following:

-• Graduation from a program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP) that was completed in the English language.
+• Graduation from a program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP) at least 75% of which was completed in the English language (this must include both didactic learning and clinical practice).
+Evidence required is official transcripts sent directly form the university to ACSLPA in a sealed envelope or via a secure electronic portal.

 • ACSLPA recognizes the English language proficiency requirements in all other regulated Canadian jurisdictions.
 If you are a practicing regulated member in another Canadian jurisdiction you will not be required to provide further demonstration of English language proficiency if you have already demonstrated English language proficiency in the course of becoming registered in that other jurisdiction.